UK Phone Hacking Scandal Fast Facts

 July 18, 2011 - Assistant Police Commissioner John Yates announces his resignation.
 Yates had ruled in 2009 not to reopen an investigation of phone hacking by journalists.
 Home Secretary Theresa May announces that London's police department will be investigated for corruption by Her Majesty's Inspectorate of Constabulary.

-July 19, 2011 - Murdoch, his son James Murdoch, and former NoW editor Rebekah Brooks testify before Parliament's Culture, Media and Sport Committee.
+July 19, 2011 - Murdoch, his son James Murdoch, and former NoW editor Brooks testify before Parliament's Culture, Media and Sport Committee.

-July 20, 2011 - Prime Minister Cameron addresses an emergency meeting to the House of Commons concerning the phone hacking scandal at News Group Intl and his former communications director, Coulson.
+July 20, 2011 - Prime Minister Cameron addresses an emergency meeting to the House of Commons concerning the phone hacking scandal at News Group International and his former communications director, Coulson.

 July 21, 2011 - Colin Myler and Tom Crone, former top executives of NoW, accuse James Murdoch of giving "mistaken" evidence to a parliamentary committee about a settlement to Taylor.